chpoit/utsushis-charm/README.md

 It's called Utsushi's charm because I thought it would be funny to make a complementary "Utsushi's Armor Search System", but [this armor set searcher](https://mhrise.wiki-db.com/sim/?hl=en) exists.
 I might still try to port Athena's ASS for MHW to MHR, but for now this works for me.

 # Patch Notes (Updated July 8th 2022)
+- 1.7.1
+  - The updater now displays information from the latest update
+  - Fixed the download of new app language files not present in the executable, but present online.
 - 1.7 (July 8th 2022)
   - Added level 4 slot support (#35)
   - Fixed restarting the app after setting a different game language (#34)